Ta Prohm: The "Tomb Raider" Temple

 🌳

 Of all the temples in the Angkor Archaeological Park, none captures the imagination quite like Ta Prohm.
-Left in a state of "controlled ruin," this is where the power of the jungle is on full display, with colossal tree roots strangling ancient stones.
-Made world-famous by the film *Lara Croft: Tomb Raider*, Ta Prohm is a magical and must-see stop on any visit to Siem Reap.
+Left in a state of "controlled ruin," this is where the power of the jungle is on full display.
+With colossal tree roots strangling ancient stones, Ta Prohm is a photographic masterpiece and a must-see stop on any visit to Siem Reap.

 A Monastery Reclaimed by Nature